willdahlgreen/nicar2022_qgis2/README.md

 ![Selecting a shapefile in the layers panel](screenshots/qgis2_scrn2_having_layer_selected_in_layers_panel.png)

-Once you have that, then go to the `Layer` menu in the main QGIS menu bar and click on the `Filter` option.
+Once you have that, right click on the shapefile and click on the `Filter` option.

 ![Getting to the filter option in QGIS](screenshots/qgis2_scrn3_filter_option_menu.png)